Social democracy: In the United States

+Despite the lack of a strong socialist movement, the United States contains many democratic socialists, such as Bernie Sanders or Zohran Mamdani.
+Mamdani is remarkably notable, as his victory in the 2025 New York City mayoral election marked the largest victory in the 43-year history of the Democratic Socialists of America.
+Sanders is also remarkable in American democratic socialism, being the most recent democratic socialist to run for President of the United States, backed by the We Need Bernie campaign.
+The Democratic Socialists of America noted that their members had grown to over 24,000 members by July 2017, the largest since the Communist Party USA before its destruction in 1956, and by July 2026, had grown to over 120,000 members, surpassing the peak of the Socialist Party of America, to become the largest socialist organization in American history.

 Policy regime

 Social democracy rests on three fundamental features, namely: "(1) parliamentary democracy, (2) an economy partly regulated by the state, and (3) provision of social support to those in need".
 In practice, social democratic parties have been instrumental in the social-liberal paradigm, lasting from the 1940s and 1970s, and called such because it was developed by social liberals but implemented by social democrats.
 Since those policies were mostly implemented by social democrats, social liberalism is sometimes called social democracy.
 In Britain, the social-liberal Beveridge Report drafted by the Liberal economist William Beveridge influenced the Labour Party's social policies, such as the National Health Service and Labour's welfare state development.
 This social-liberal paradigm represented the post-war consensus and was accepted across the political spectrum by conservatives, liberals and socialists until the 1970s.
 Similarly, the neoliberal paradigm, which replaced the previous paradigm, was accepted across the mainstream political parties, including social democratic supporters of the Third Way.
 This has caused much controversy within the social democratic movement.